Psalm 81 – Gathering God’s People to Listen and Obey

 And with honey from the rock I would have satisfied you.”

 a.
 Oh, that My people would listen to Me: The tragedy is ironic.
 God could say of Israel, My people.
 They belonged to Him and He had claimed them.
-Yet they would not listen to Him, they would not walk in His ways.
-There is a sense of longing in these words, God’s desire for good and blessing to His people.
+Yet they would not listen to Him; they would not walk in His ways.
+There is a sense of longing in these words: God’s desire to bless His people and do good for them.

 i.
 “The affectionate tone of these verses is also worth noting in the context of judgment: it is something of an Old Testament counterpart to the lament for Jerusalem (Matthew 23:37).”
 (Kidner)